Low Carb Chocolate Zucchini Cake

 - 1 teaspoon baking soda

 - 75 gms dark chocolate 80% couveture or more

 To Make the Cake

-- Mix all of the dry ingredients in a large mixing bowl until well combined, ensuring there are no lumps and the baking powder and soda are well distributed.
+- Mix all the dry ingredients in a large mixing bowl until well combined, ensuring there are no lumps and the baking powder and soda are well distributed.

-- Add the liquid ingredients to the liquid ingredients and mix until well combined.
+- Add the liquid ingredients to the dry ingredients and mix until really well combined.

 - Pour into a greased and lined 8” or 9” baking pan and smooth out the top ensuring there aren’t any air bubbles.

-- Bake in a fan forced oven for 55-60 minutes or until cake is cooked in the centre.
+- Bake for 50-55 minutes or until the cake is cooked in the centre.

 - Leave to cool in tin for 10 minutes then leave to cool on a cooling rack.
 Top the cake with ganache when it has completely cooled down.

 To Make the Ganache

 - Heat up the cream just to below the boil (don't boil or you will have lumps in your gananche) and remove from heat (or microwave) and add the chocolate.
 Stir until the chocolate has blended with the cream, and allow to cool before using.

 - Drizzle the ganache on before it thickens for a drizzle finish or allow ganache to cool in the fridge to a slightly thicker consistency before icing the cake.
 This is enough ganache for a thin coating on top of the cake.